 Mölnlycke acquires patent for smart solutions to detect infection in wounds

-The Swedish medical solutions company, Mölnlycke, is acquiring a patent from Innovation Skåne, that will help detect infections in wounds.
-Once developed, the patent will play a major role in reducing the unnecessary use of antibiotics in wound care.
+The Swedish medical solutions company, Mölnlycke, is acquiring a patent application from Innovation Skåne, that will help detect infections in wounds.
+Once developed, the patent is intended to play a major role in reducing the unnecessary use of antibiotics in wound care.

 Mölnlycke has entered into an agreement with the Swedish regional innovation company, Innovation Skåne, and acquired the ownership of the patent application.
 The purpose of the technology in the invention is to detect infections and alert caregivers that the wound needs attention.
 It will help to minimise the prophylactic use of antibiotics and reduce the risk of complications related to infections.